User | Login

 Can you put socks on a boot dryer?

 Yes, many boot dryers are also suitable for drying socks, gloves, hats, and insoles.
 Ensure the items are compatible with low or warm air if you're using an electric dryer.
 Always read the manufacturer's instructions for both the dryer and the gear (socks, hats, etc.).
-This is especially handy for winter walks or wet camping trips when spare socks are essential.
+This is especially useful for winter walks or wet camping trips when spare socks are essential.

 How to fix stinky or smelly, sweaty boots?